 Presented by PARMA Recordings, Ave Maris Stella for soprano and string orchestra premiered with the Subotica Philharmonic orchestra and Alenka

 Ponjavić Vojnić in the City Halls, Subtica on 12 December, gaining national coverage.

 Voices of Earth and Air

 "Presenting the best that modern choral compositions have to offer".
-Settings of traditional prayers are mingled with ethereal stories and otherworldly visions, and each of the eight compositions both stand unique and work together harmoniously to create a collection that nods to the future or choral music.
+Settings of traditional prayers are mingled with ethereal stories and otherworldly visions to create a collection that nods to the future or choral music.
 Featuring Helen's acclaimed Gloria in excelsis Deo.
 Available for purchase.

 Florence Choral Festivals

-Since 2016, Helen has been an Emerging Composer with Florence Choral Festivals, with music included in the Modern & Contemporary Music category.
-Named after the great Italian artistic masters, the festivals bring together singers from around the world.
-Helen's Gloria premiered in 2017 with top chamber choir Kammerchor Manila who won both the contemporary category and the Grand Prix.
+Helen is featured as a Composer with Florence Choral Festivals, with music in the Modern & Contemporary Music category.
+Helen's Gloria premiered in 2017 with top chamber choir Kammerchor Manila who won the Grand Prix.
 In August 2018, the University of The Philippines Singing Ambassadors delivered another stunning performance.